 Some databases require a password to access them.
 Normally we log patrons on to these databases and do not give out the password, but this semester is different because of the need for physical distancing.
 If you need a password to one of these databases, please contact the Reference Desk.

-There are no physical course reserves for the Spring semester.
-Unfortunately, we do not have electronic copies of casebooks either.
+Course reserves are expected to resume in Fall 2021.
+Unfortunately, we do not have electronic copies of casebooks.
 Please plan on ordering books that you need for your courses.

 LexisNexis Courtroom Cast

 As of March 2021, LexisNexis Courtroom Cast is available to law students.
 Courtroom Cast offers downloadable MP3 files of edited judicial opinions, along with full text of the edited opinion, a brief fact summary, and the rule of law.
 It also offers a large, online library of courtroom video.
 Users will be prompted for their email address and password; use your @law.utah.edu address.

 Hold requests are stored on the second floor this semester instead of in the first floor Reserves room.
 Please stop by the service desk on level 2 to pick-up your requested items.

 As of March 2021, the Library has subscribed to West Study Aids for our law students.
 Available series include Acing Series, Black Letter Outlines, Concepts and Insights, Concise Hornbook Series, Flash Cards, Gilbert Law Summaries, Hornbooks, Legalines, Nutshells, Short & Happy Guides, Sum and Substance Audio.
 Link is available here and instructions are available from the Library's A-Z database list.

 There is also a print study aid collection located in the compact shelving on level 1 (the end closest to the elevators).
 All recent study aids are either in the study aid collection or on reserve.
 Check the library catalog for titles and availability.
 Some series included in the collection are: